Is there a standard approach for doing script coverage analysis?

 Girl with glasses at whiteboard.
 Caption reads "Screenwriting gurus and other hilarious concepts."

 “Screenwriting gurus.”
 Ick.
-If those two words don’t make you nauseous, you’re either not a screenwriter, or you’ve sniffed too much glue.
+If those two words don’t make you nauseous, you’re either not a screenwriter or you’ve sniffed too much glue.
 Over the two decades of running my script coverage service, I’ve seen a lot of self-appointed screenwriting experts come and go, and it hasn’t always been pretty.
 At Screenplay Readers, we’re just script readers. … Read more

 3 Strategies For Making the Most out of Script Notes and Feedback